Se3ek/heroic-gogdl/README.md

 ## Important note

-This is **not** user friendly cli, it's meant to be used by some other application wanting to download game files, manage cloud saves or conveniently launch the game
+This is **not** user-friendly cli, it's meant to be used by some other application wanting to download game files, manage cloud saves or conveniently launch the game

 ## Contributing